datasalad/HumanActivityRecognitionCourseProject/README.md

 The script saves the data to a text file called `tidydataset.txt`.

+---
 ### Running the script

 To run the script, you need to download the script and load it into R from your working directory.
-You should call `runAnalysis` function, that performs all the steps listed above.
+You should call `runAnalysis` function, which performs all the steps listed above.

 ```source('run_analysis.R')```